Skip to main content

 IntelligenceProgramme Update

-Saint Lucia CBI: The Real Estate Route and When the NEF Donation Makes More Sense
+Saint Lucia CBI: Real Estate Route 2026

 Saint Lucia's real estate CBI threshold sits at USD 300,000 — triple the National Economic Fund donation route at USD 100,000.
 For most applicants, the donation is the rational choice.
 Here is when the real estate route changes that calculus.